DeNepo/ux-ui-design/README.md

 > individual project, 2 weeks

 You've come full circle, time to rebuild that home page you started in the Precourse.
+Over the next two weeks you will be rebuilding your home page at `username.github.io` to showcase everything you've learned so far.

-There will be 3 components to the 2-week project in UX/UI Design:
+There will be 3 parts to the 2-week project in UX/UI Design:

 - **Designing**: Practice User Interviews and Design Thinking by working in pairs to come up with your Home Page backlogs, wireframes and READMEs.
   1. You will each create a repository and fork each other's repositories. (do not add each other as collaborators!)